idkwhattonamethislol/Cheese-kernel/README.md

 # Cheese-kernel
-A very bad kernel made using AbsurdPoncho's kernel repository feel free to do whatever you want XD
+A proto-operating system kernel made by me.
+Feel free to do anything you want with it.

 # Build
 On linux: